-C. Each membership in the corporation shall relate to and have a unity of interest with an individual lot which may not be separated from ownership of said lot.
+C. Each membership in the corporation shall relate to and have a unity of interest with an individual lot that may not be separated from ownership of said lot.

 D. The corporation shall have one class of members who shall be all owners.
 Each member shall be entitled to one vote for each lot owned; provided, however, when more than one person holds an interest in any lot, all such persons shall be members and the vote for such lot shall be exercised as they, among themselves, determine, but in no event shall more than one vote or any fraction of a vote be cast with respect to any lot.

 The management and administration of the affairs of the community use areas of the subdivision shall be the sole right and responsibility of the corporation.
 The management shall be carried out in accordance with the terms and conditions of these restrictions, the articles of incorporation, and the bylaws of the corporation, but may be delegated or contracted to managers or management services.

 A. All amounts expended by the corporation in operating, administering, managing, repairing, replacing, and improving the community use areas and roads or streets of the subdivision; all amounts expended by the corporation in ensuring the community use areas in the subdivision; all amounts expended by the corporation in legal, engineering or architectural fees; all similar fees which may be incurred by the corporation from time-to-time in performing the functions delegated to the corporation by these restrictions; and all amounts expended in any form by the corporation in enforcing these restrictions, the articles of incorporation or the bylaws.

 B. All amounts expended by the corporation in carrying out any duty or discretion as may be required or allowed by these restrictions, the articles of incorporation, or the bylaws.

 C. All amounts declared to be community expenses in the bylaws or in these restrictions.